ShawnZong/webHealthMonitor/README.md

 A tool for monitoring website health.

 Users can specify a list of URLs and test rules in /src/utils/links.js.
 The tool will automatically execute monitor tasks, generate logs and store in MongoDB.
+The logs contain task overview, checked URLs, their status, response time, error message (if exists).

 ## Solution